isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1804.md

 ---
-title: 'Battery-Powered Rope Ascender'
+title: 'Automatic Nut Splitter'
 permalink: /productivity-solutions-grant/solutionrepo/solution1804
 ---

-## Battery-Powered Rope Ascender
+## Automatic Nut Splitter

 ## Overview

 **Description**

-Access to intended in-situ work/inspection/repair locations onboard vessels are usually through the use of scaffolds or rope access operated manually.

-The battery-powered rope ascender can help shipyard/workshop personnel ascend faster,  reduce physical strain on the body and take fewer rest breaks compared to the manual method.
-This would result in efficiency and productivity improvement.
+The automatic nut splitter is used to cut through nuts within seconds.
+It is very useful for removing corroded nuts where a torque tool is unable to loosen the nut.
+It is also safer to operate as there are no open flames unlike using traditional torching.
+The risk of the operator injuring his hands is also lower as compared to using  a hammer and chisel.

-Cost of equipment capped at $18,750 per unit
+Cost of equipment capped at $7,500 per unit

 ## Solution Packages Option(s)